faryabiLab/hpapdata-utils/README.md

 * See HPAP documentations at:
   https://github.com/faryabiLab/hpap-hub#1-hpap-documentation

-* Most of HPAP back-end and front-end source code is hosted at: https://github.com/faryabiLab/hpap
+* HPAP back-end and front-end source code is hosted at: https://github.com/faryabiLab/hpap

 * To add new HPAP issues, go to: https://github.com/faryabiLab/hpap-hub/issues